How Many 2×4 are in a Bundle?

 Framing walls, roofs, and floors in homes and businesses and creating furniture, shelves, and other household goods are common uses for 2×4 lumber.
 Its dimensional stability, lightweight, and ease of manipulation make it a favorite among do-it-yourselfers and pros.

-2×4 lumber is called so because of its nominal size, which is the unfinished or rough size.
-After being sanded and planed, the actual size will be 1 1/2 in. by 3 1/2 in.
+2×4 lumber earns its name from its nominal size, which represents the unfinished or rough dimensions.
+However, once it undergoes the process of sanding and planing, its actual dimensions will measure 1 1/2 inches by 3 1/2 inches.

 milling Red Oak